Lævateinn: Type of weapon

 The identification of the type of weapon is not in agreement among commentators and translators.

 The Hævateinn was interpreted to be a dart/arrow (spiculum) by Árni Magnússon and A. S. Cottle in the 18th century as already noted.
+Henry Adams Bellows (1923 tr.) glossed Lævateinn as meaning 'wounding wand', but rejected identification with the mistilteinn or "mistletoe with which Baldr was killed".

-Whereas Finnur Jónsson glossed it as a sword, along with other editors at the beginning of early 20th century, (Note: Sijmons, Barend; Gering, Hugo ed.
+Finnur Jónsson in his edition glossed it as a sword, as well other editors of the Edda at the beginning of early 20th century, (Note: Sijmons, Barend; Gering, Hugo ed.
 (1903–31) Edda 1:207.
-Cited by (Wanner 2009).) and it was specifically claimed to be the same as the flaming sword of the giant Surtr by Henrik Schück.
+Cited by (Wanner 2009).) and it was specifically claimed to be the same as the flaming sword of the giant Surtr (cf. image right) by Henrik Schück.

+Rudolf Simek (2007) considers lævateinn to be a kenning for a sword, rather than a sword name.
+Lee M. Hollander (2011 tr.) also noted that while Lævateinn is literally renderable as a "Wand-of-Destruction", it is etymologically considered to be a kenning for a sword.